losizm/scamper/README.md

 ```

 This adds a request handler to serve files from the directory at _/path/to/public_.
-The files are mapped based on the request's path.
+The files are mapped based on the request path.
 For example,
 _http://localhost:8080/images/logo.png_ would map to _/path/to/public/images/logo.png_.

 Or, you can map a path prefix to a directory.